|

-Vista Antispyware 2013 Description
+Vista Antispyware 2013 Image

-ESG security researchers have received reports of new variants of Braviax family rogue security programs.
-These newest variants of this dangerous family of malware add the ‘2013′ string to each fake security program’s name.
+ESG security researchers have received reports of new variants of the FakeRean family of rogue security programs.
+These newest variants of this dangerous family of malware add the '2013' string to each fake security program's name.
 Vista Antispyware 2013 is one of dozens of fake security programs released in October of 2012 in anticipation of the coming New Year.
-The main feature of Vista Antispyware 2013’s family of malware is that these fake security programs have the ability to adapt to the operating system being used on the infected computer.
-Vista Antispyware 2013 and other malware in this fake security software family are installed with the aid of Trojans typically downloaded as part of social engineering scams.
+The main feature of Vista Antispyware 2013's family of malware is that these fake security programs have the ability to adapt to the operating system being used on the infected computer.

 How Vista Antispyware 2013 Adapts to Your Computer’s Operating System